wp-plugins/simple-real-estate-pack-4/trunk/readme.txt

 **PRO Version:**

 * Apply visibility conditions to ANY widget.
-* Add custom css IDs/Classes to ANY widget.
+* Add custom CSS IDs/Classes to ANY widget.
 * Import/Export your visibility conditions to re-use on other sites.

 [Check out PRO Version](http://simplerealtytheme.com/plugins/atw-pro/ "Advanced Text Widget PRO")